LorePep/blog/content/post/lkttracker.md

 previous_points = cv2.goodFeaturesToTrack(previous_frame_gray, **DEFAULT_FEATURES_PARAMS)
 ```
 First we open the video stream, read the first frame and find pixels to track.
 OpenCV provides the function [goodFeaturesToTrack](https://docs.opencv.org/2.4/modules/imgproc/doc/feature_detection.html).
-Under the hood the function finds the most prominent corners of the image using the [Shi-Tomasi corner detector](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_shi_tomasi/py_shi_tomasi.html).
+Under the hood, the function finds the most prominent corners of the image using the [Shi-Tomasi corner detector](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_shi_tomasi/py_shi_tomasi.html).

 If you had to do it in practice, a simple way to identify good points is to compute the matrix **M** for all the pixels in the image and choose a set of points for which $$det(M)$$ is greater than a certain threshold.

-An alternative, is to use the Harris corner detector.
-The idea is to weight the matrix **M** with a Gaussian centered on the window **W** center
+An alternative is to use the Harris corner detector.
+The idea is to weight the matrix **M** with a Gaussian centred on the window **W** centre

 $$M =  G_{\sigma}\nabla I \nabla I ^{T}$$